 Using a multi CDN, or dynamic CDN is the process spreading a website's static content across the servers of multiple CDN providers to further increase global presence.
 With each CDN provider's servers being available to deliver content, website latency is able to be further reduced for more users in various geographic regions.
 Having a multi CDN setup in place also helps improve redundancy as if one CDN provider's network goes offline, the content will continue to be delivered from the alternative providers.

 This article focuses on how a multi CDN works as well as what the benefits and drawbacks are of using one.
 For more general information about what a single CDN is and how it works, read our How Does a CDN Work article.

 The multi CDN strategy has only recently begun to gain traction over the past few years.
 For large Internet-based companies which deliver content to users around the globe, making use of a multi CDN has proven to be quite beneficial.

 Based on Dyn, the top five industry CDN users are also multi CDN users.

 |3.
 Retail||3.
 Retail|

-Netflix for example uses 3 CDNs to deliver it’s media streaming services to users around the world.
-Youtube and many other well-known, large technology companies also implement the use of multiple CDNs.
+Netflix for example uses three CDNs to deliver it's media streaming services to users around the world.
+YouTube and many other well-known, large technology companies also implement the use of multiple CDNs.